 Several delegations supported this innovative legal technique: BE, CZ, DE, ES, FR, FI, IT, LU, NL, PL, PT and SK.
+IE found the text being very detailed.
 NL thought it should be given a wider scope.
 BE and NL pointed to the need for a transitional regime allowing to 'grandfather' existing BCRs.
-NL and GR pleaded in favour of covering data flows in the context of cloud computing and ES thought more flexibility should be provided in this way.
+NL and GR and RO pleaded in favour of covering data flows in the context of cloud computing and ES thought more flexibility should be provided in this way.
 NL asked whether the BCRs should also be binding upon employees.
 SI thought BCRs should also be possible with regard to some public authorities, but COM stated that it failed to see any cases in the public sector where BCRs could be applied.
+HU said that it thought that BCRs were used not only by profit seeking companies but also by international bodies and NGOs.
+UK supported the use of BCRs and wanted to incentivize its use.